A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: Sensor performance with the effective field function

 The distributions of the cluster size in $x$ and $y$, and the residuals in $x$ are checked as well for the nominal threshold in figures~\ref{fig:size_xy} and~\ref{fig:residuals}.
-A similar conclusion about the good agreement can be drawn in these cases as well.
-Particularly, using figure~\ref{fig:residuals} and following the exact procedure given in~\cite{DANNHEIM2020163784} to calculate the resolution, we find that it is $\sigma_x=3.34$~\um for \allpixEFF at a threshold of 120~e, compared with $3.60\pm 0.01({\rm stat})^{+0.24}_{-0.13}({\rm syst})$~\um for \allpixTCAD.
-As mentioned earlier, since the procedures are identical, the overall uncertainty for our comparison will be a factor of $\sqrt{2}$ higher.
+A similar conclusion about the good agreement can be drawn in these cases as well, where the weighted average pull values are $0.45$, $0.27$ and $0.69$, respectively.
+Using figure~\ref{fig:residuals} and following the procedure given in~\cite{DANNHEIM2020163784} to calculate the resolution with the $\eta$ algorithm~\cite{BELAU1983253}, we find that it is $\sigma_x=3.57$~\um for \allpixEFF at a threshold of 120~e, compared with $3.60\pm 0.01({\rm stat})^{+0.24}_{-0.13}({\rm syst})$~\um for \allpixTCAD and $3.29\pm 0.02$ for data.
+As mentioned earlier, since the procedures are identical, the systematic uncertainty on our EFF resolution value should be similar to that of \allpixTCAD.
+Therefore, our result is compatible not only with the \allpixTCAD simulation but also with the data.
+A good agreement is seen in~\ref{fig:eta} for the $\eta$ (in $x$) distribution between the two simulations, but since the source~\cite{DANNHEIM2020163784} has no uncertainties, it is only used for the residuals rather than as another measure of compatibility.

 Finally, we also see a good agreement when scanning the thresholds in the range mentioned above and plotting the mean cluster size, the detection efficiency and the spatial resolution in $x$ and $y$ vs the threshold.
 These results are shown in figures~\ref{fig:comparisonThreshold} and~\ref{fig:comparisonResThreshold}.
-We take the systematic uncertainties of the \allpixTCAD results from~\cite{DANNHEIM2020163784} qualitatively and note again that these should be identical to those of our \allpixEFF simulation.

-The largest discrepancy between the two results is seen in the spatial resolution at low thresholds, $\lesssim 150$~e.
-This discrepancy is nevertheless within the uncertainty for the resolution in $y$ (5\%-15\% in 40-120~e), while for $x$, the two results are compatible within the uncertainties ($\sim 7\%$ in 40-200~e) only above $\simeq 80$~e.
-This lies well below the nominal projected working range of the sensors.
-The second-largest discrepancy is evident in the efficiency graph at the highest thresholds, $\gtrsim 600$~e.
-This discrepancy is well within the systematic uncertainty ($\sim 1-2\%$ above 600~e) and also here, it is manifested in a range that is much above the nominal projected working range of the sensors.
+The largest discrepancy between the two results is seen in the spatial resolution at low thresholds, $\lesssim 100$~e.
+We note that in most use-cases the sensors are not operated with thresholds below 100~e.
+We also see that the ratio between the two results is compatible within $<10\%$ above $\simeq 100$~e.
+The pull graphs are showing a consistent incompatibility at the level of $+2$ in that range.
+The maximum discrepancy at the range above 100~e is nevertheless at the level of $\sim 0.5$~\um.
+This difference is $<10\%$ of the best resolution measured for the INVESTIGATOR sensor~\cite{ALPIDE3} and it is negligible for all practical purposes.

-The performance plots given here show a comprehensive set of tests in a wide range of values each, indicating a good compatibility between our \allpixEFF results and the \allpixTCAD results and particularly for the relevant range of operation.
-These two sets of simulation results also show the same level of compatibility with the data.